bexem/Fetch-Latest-File/README.md

 ## Use Case

 The main use case for this component is in a home security setup with Reolink cameras.
-Whenever an event is triggered, Home Assistant fetches the relevant files and can post them to a specific Discord channel.
+Whenever an event is triggered, Home Assistant fetches the relevant files that meet the minimum size requirement and can post them to a specific Discord channel.
 This provides a streamlined way to access important security footage as soon as it is needed.

 ### [See My example](https://github.com/bexem/Fetch-Latest-File/wiki/Example)